 Fungible Share Limit.
-The 2006 Plan provides a "fungible share limit" to manage authorized shares in order to improve the flexibility of awards going forward.
+The 2006 Plan includes a "fungible share limit" to manage authorized shares in order to improve the flexibility of awards going forward.
 Under the 2006 Plan's fungible share design:

-- shares of Common Stock subject to awards under the 2006 Plan that are not appreciation awards count against the 2006 Plan's share reserve as 1.78 shares for every share of common stock granted; - each share of Common Stock underlying an appreciation award granted under the 2006 Plan that expires, terminates, is cancelled or is forfeited for any reason, is added back to the 2006 Plan's aggregate maximum share limit and is available for grant under the 2006 Plan; and - each share of Common Stock underlying an award that is not an appreciation award that expires, terminates, is cancelled or is forfeited for any reason, is added back to the 2006 Plan's share reserve as 1.78 shares of Common Stock and is available for grant under the 2006 Plan.
+- shares of Common Stock subject to awards that are not appreciation awards count against the 2006 Plan's share reserve as 1.93 shares (an increase from 1.78 shares prior to the Amendment) for every share of Common Stock granted; - each share of Common Stock underlying an appreciation award granted that expires, terminates, is cancelled or is forfeited for any reason, is added back to the 2006 Plan's aggregate maximum share limit and again, available for grant; and - each share of Common Stock underlying an award that is not an appreciation award that expires, terminates, is cancelled or is forfeited for any reason, is added back to the 2006 Plan's share reserve as 1.93 shares (an increase from 1.78 shares prior to the Amendment) of Common Stock and is available for grant.

-The 2006 Plan's fungible share limit has the effect of reducing the number of awards under the 2006 Plan that are not appreciation awards because awards under the 2006 Plan that are not appreciation awards count against the 2006 Plan's share reserve as 1.78 shares for every share of Common Stock granted.
-Because we have added this fungible share limit, if our stockholders approve the 2006 Plan, the existing share sublimit for awards that are not appreciation awards will be eliminated due to the addition of the fungible share limit.
+The 2006 Plan's fungible share limit has the effect of reducing the number of awards under the 2006 Plan that are not appreciation awards because awards under the 2006 Plan that are not appreciation awards count against the 2006 Plan's share reserve as 1.93 shares for every share of Common Stock granted rather than on a one-for-one basis.

 Awards Under the 2006 Plan.
-The following types of awards are available under the 2006 Plan:
+The following types of awards are available under the 2006 Plan; the types of awards are not modified by the Amendment: